sherpalabsio/local_sherpa/README.md

 Experimental feature: Non-exported variables and dynamically created entities are supported by setting the `SHERPA_ENABLE_DYNAMIC_ENV_FILE_PARSING` environment variable to `true`.
-This executes the local env file in a subshell three times when cd'ing into a directory.
+This executes the env file in a subshell three times when cd'ing into a directory.

-## Side effect
+## Good to know

-When sherpa loads the local env, it sources the local env file meaning its whole content is executed in the current shell.
+When sherpa loads the env, it sources the env file meaning its whole content is executed in the current shell.

 ## Installation